Campaign Finance Reform and Good Governance

 Congress must act to clarify that corporations are not people and that money is not speech.

-Publicly funded campaigns would loosen the stranglehold that a tiny sliver of large donors have on the political process, and would give qualified candidates who demonstrate broad constituent support an opportunity to compete on a level playing field.
+Earl also supports publicly funding campaigns that would loosen the stranglehold that a tiny sliver of large donors have on the political process, and would give qualified candidates who demonstrate broad constituent support an opportunity to compete on a level playing field.

 The individual right to vote is the cornerstone of a representative democracy.
-Unfortunately, though we have seen greatly expanded access to voting in some states (such as my home state of Oregon), the right to vote is under growing threat.
-Congressman Blumenauer strongly believes that the federal government must do a better of job of protecting and expanding the right to vote.
+Unfortunately, though we have seen greatly expanded access to voting in some states (like the state of Oregon with vote by mail), the right to vote is under growing threat.
+Earl applauded the passage of H. R. 1, the For the People Act, that expanded voting rights for all federal elections.

 Political parties have developed into an art form the ability to manipulate the redistricting process to punish opponents and protect incumbents.
 It should concern us all when politicians have more of an influence picking their voters than voters have in picking their politicians.
 The result is a House of Representatives that is increasingly dominated by the political extreme and that punishes those whose positions may be more complex.